-At midnight on May 25th a dormant strain of ransomware awoke and began to wreak havoc on the systems and networks it had infected.
+At midnight on May 25th, a dormant strain of ransomware awoke and began to wreak havoc on the systems and networks it had infected.
 The ransomware, known as Locker, was continuing in the footsteps of its ancestors, (Cryptolocker, CTB Locker, Cryptowall, and others) infecting systems, encrypting files, and then extorting money from people, businesses, and organizations to decrypt the affected files.
-For anyone who received the following message on May 25th, it was very bad day.
+For anyone who received the following message on May 25th, it was a very bad day.

 A Very Brief History of Ransomware